10 Operations and Analytics

 graphics_theme_1

-While we can see a pattern in the data where line length peaks at specific times, the relationship to cumulative scans isn’t very tight; it appears that fans that enter early tend to rush concession stands and fans that come in near the beginning of the game take a seat and go to concession stands later.
-So there is a lot of variability in this data.
+While we can see a pattern in the data where line-length tends to peak at specific times, the relationship to cumulative scans isn’t very tight.
+It appears that fans that enter early tend to rush concession stands and fans that come in near first pitch take a seat and go to concession stands later.
+There is a lot of variability in this data.

 10.3.3 Analyzing the results

 We can analyze this data in much the same fashion as we have analyzed data in previous chapters.
 However, we’ll introduce a new tool here called a generalized additive model.
 Be careful with this technique.
-While you might find it a silver bullet that can easily model many distributions, it is a little more challenging than a math equation provided by regression.
-We’ll use the mgcv
+While you might find that it is a silver bullet that can easily model many distributions, it is a little more difficult to work with than a math equation provided by regression.
+We’ll use the mgcv (Wood 2021) library to access the gam function.
+As is often the case, we’ll need to do a little data preparation before applying our operation.

 #-----------------------------------------------------------------